• Nothing Found

 Do you tip a Venice water taxi?

 Tipping your Venice water taxi driver isn’t obligatory.
-If your driver has given you exceptional service or is making multiple stops for you, then you may wish to add 5% to your bill as a tip.
+If your driver has given you exceptional service or is making multiple stops for you, then you may wish to add 5% to the final fare.

 Welcome Pickups has a Net Safety Score of 99 of 100